Sputter 1.5.1 Released

 Sputter 1.5.0 Released

-Sputter version 1.5.0 has finally been uploaded and released on Google Play.
 This release brings a not so exciting but very important feature: Backup functionality.
 This is very important on the Android platform to mitigate storage access restrictions in later versions of the operating system.
 These restrictions already led to one user losing all songs.
-As a result of this, the global file menu has been reworked and now includes a backup option:

 [SOLVED] Active Track Instrument

 As discussed before highlighting the currently used instrument on a track in Sputter presents some challenges.
 What if the instrument is tweaked beyond recognition or a different wave is imported or recorded to it?
 Is the instrument used in the track then the same instrument which is highlighted?
 And what if a song is shared between two users and the receiving user does not have some of the instruments used in the song?
+In that case there would not be any highlighted and active instrument on some of the tracks.

 Backup capabilities coming to Sputter

 Because of limited file access in newer versions of Android, songs and instruments in Sputter has to be saved to the app’s internal storage.
 This means that when the app is uninstalled the user’s files are deleted with it, which of course can be disastrous.
 It also means that there is no simple way to migrate all your songs and instruments from one device to another.
-To mitigate these issues there is now a backup feature in Sputter version 1.

 Reorganizing Sputter's File Handling